What is a BC Green Games Project?

 Grade 8–12 teams can be a select group of students, an entire class, a group of mixed grades, or a school-wide team.
 Secondary teams will need a teacher sponsor whose primary role is to act as the supervisor and school contact.
 Depending on the project, the teacher sponsor's role may vary since actions and projects are expected to be more student-led.
 The Team Leader in a Secondary team may be either a teacher or a student.
 The Team Leader is responsible for registration, team-organization and project submission.

 Secondary teams are encouraged to organize a deliberate advocacy campaign for their environmental actions in order to contribute to public education in their school and community.

 Photo Essay Projects

-Photo essays must include between 3–10 images.
+Photo essays must include between 3–10 images and a minimum 200 word essay.
 Supporting documentation may be included in the “description” field or can be uploaded as a PDF.
 Supported image file types are jpg, jpeg, gif and png.

-Video projects are under 3 minutes long and must include a team photo and a video file.
+Video projects are under 5 minutes long (500 MB max.) and must include a team photo, a video file, and a minimum 200 word essay.
 Supporting documentation may be included in the “description” field or can be uploaded as a PDF.
 Supported video file types are: mp4